Shop Made Sliding Table for Tablesaw

 Here is a video of how the table moves.
 It was taken with my cell, just to get something out quick, but I'll post some better footage soon.

-Here is a another video of the table in action while cross-cutting a wide panel.
+Here is another (better) video of the table in action while cross-cutting a wide panel.

 Any questions at all, or if you want a pic from another angle, by all means, just ask in the comments.